 The History of Drugs & Alcohol in the Netherlands

 Cocaine, heroin and opium: it’s hard to imagine now, but these drugs were completely legal in Amsterdam at the beginning of the 20th-century.
-They were even produced here.
+It was even produced here!

 On the corner of the Eerste Schinkelstraat / Schinkelkade in Amsterdam stood the Dutch Cocaine factory, where cocaine was made from Indian coca leaves.
 Completely legal from 1900 to the early 1960s.
 Intended for medicinal use, but it is not hard to imagine that it was soon abused.